EU proposes bigger shareholder say over executive pay

 Institutional investors and asset managers would also have to show how they take into account the long-term interests of the people whose money they invest in companies, including the reasons behind their investment strategy.

-Asset managers, who typically hold a stock for eight months, would not be forced to vote in company meetings but have to explain if they did not, Barnier said.
+Asset managers would not be forced to vote in company meetings but have to explain if they did not.

-Other changes include making it easier for a firm to find out who its shareholders are, as 45 percent of shares in Europe are held by investors from outside the company's home country.
+Other changes include making it easier for companies to find out who its shareholders are.

-Proxy advisers, or firms that give investors advice on how to vote in annual meetings, would also have to disclose certain information about how they prepared their guidance.
+Proxy advisors or firms that give investors advice on how to vote in annual meetings, would also have to disclose certain information about how they prepared their guidance.

 In a separate initiative, Barnier published non-legally binding guidance for the system used widely in Britain and some other countries whereby companies state if they comply or not with national corporate governance codes.